Loop structure on equivariant $K$-theory of semi-infinite flag manifolds: Schubert classes under and consequences

+By definition, the LHS of (\ref{ACTodotGr}) is a product inside the ring $\sC$ that has $\{[\cO_{\Gr _{\kappa}}]\}_{\kappa}$ as its $\C P$-basis (Theorem \ref{LSS10}).
+Hence, the assertion follows. \end{proof}

-{ -5.25mm {\bf Acknowledgement:} The author would like thank David Anderson and Hiroshi Iritani for helpful correspondences, Tatsuyuki Hikita for discussion on the Maulik-Okounkov theory, and Thomas Lam for pointing out inaccuracies in the previous versions of this paper.
-The author would also like to thank Satoshi Naito, Daisuke Sagaki, and Daniel Orr for their collaborations.
-This research is supported in part by JSPS Grant-in-Aid for Scientific Research (B) JP26287004.}
+{ -5.25mm {\bf Acknowledgement:} The author would like to thank Michael Finkelberg and Tatsuyuki Hikita for discussions, David Anderson and Hiroshi Iritani for helpful correspondence, and Thomas Lam for pointing out inaccuracies in a previous version of this paper.
+He is also grateful to the reviewers for their thoughtful comments and suggestions.
+The author also thanks Daisuke Sagaki and Daniel Orr for their collaborations.
+This research was supported in part by JSPS KAKENHI Grant Numbers JP26287004 and JP19H01782, and by a JSPS Grant-in-Aid for Challenging Research (Exploratory) 24K21192.}

 { }